mrw1986/fftcg_companion/cline_docs/projectRoadmap.md

 ### Recently Completed

+1. Fixed Firebase Authentication issues:
+   - Fixed Google authentication in register flow to properly detect existing accounts
+   - Improved re-authentication handling with better token refreshing
+   - Enhanced error handling for specific Firebase Authentication errors
+   - Fixed code structure for consistent error handling
+   - Eliminated misleading success messages when signing in with existing credentials

-1. Fixed Google authentication flow:
+2. Fixed Google authentication flow:
    - Updated register_page.dart to properly navigate to the profile page after successful Google sign-in
    - Modified auth_service.dart to sign out and sign in with Google when encountering the 'provider-already-linked' error
    - Updated login_page.dart to handle the 'provider-already-linked' error case